gfranchini/fedora-workstation-setup/README.md

 # Fedora WorkStation Setup

-This repository is intended to be for my personal Fedora setup.
+This repository is intended to be for my personal Fedora WorkStation setup.

 ## Useage
-Host machine must have Ansible installed.
+Host machine _must_ have Ansible installed.

-`# dnf install -y ansible`
+`$ sudo dnf install -y ansible`

-`# ansible-playbook post_install.yaml`
+`$ ansible-playbook post_install.yaml`

 ## Testing

 For a quick and dirty test, I've decided to use a Fedora 29 docker image to run my ansible script.
 If there are no errors in the container, it should work on a physical or virtual machine.

 `$ docker build -t ansible-test .`

+or you can mount local directory to docker container and run as you edit

+`$ docker run -it --rm -v ~/Code/ansible/fedora-workstation-setup:/ansible --name ansible-test fedora`

 ## To Do: